Kagethelephant/dotfiles/README.md

 - Make sure you are in the home directory and clone the dotfiles repo with `gh repo clone kagethelephant/dotfiles`
 - CD into the dotfiles folder and use `stow <folder-name>` for each of the folders
     - you might get an error that there are already files in the directory. use `stow <floder-name> --adopt` to replace those files with symlinks.
-    - This will move the existing files into the repo. to keep the files from get use `git restore .` to return restore the git files
+    - This will move the existing files into the repo.
+To keep the files from get use `git restore .` to return restore the git files
 - `sudo systemctl enable cronie.service` and `sudo systemctl start NetworkManager.service` to start cronie for notification cron job
 - `crontab -e` to edit cronjobs and add `*/5 * * * * /home/kage/bin/batteryNotify` to the file and save.
 Battery notifiacation should show up now
 - if this is going to be used on a microsoft surface then you should turn off the suspend on lid closed (and change power button to suspend)
-    - Modify the `/etc/systemd/logind.conf` file and and change the following
+    - Modify the `/etc/systemd/logind.conf` file and change the following
         - `HandlePowerKey=suspend`
         - `HandleLidSwitch=ignore`
         - `HandleLidSwitchExternalPower=ignore`